Medical Tourism in Tennessee

 James St. Louis, DO, is the chief medical officer at the Lung Institute.
 He completed his orthopaedic residency in the U.S. Army, and provided dedicated service at Fort Lewis and the Kennedy Medical Center.
 After years of intensive training in orthopaedics, he was named medical director of Health South in Pensacola, Florida, where he also established the Pensacola Clinic Bone and Joint Center.
 He went on to serve as chief of surgery at Woodland Medical Center in Cullman, Alabama.

 “If you’re a patient just imagine not being able to wake up in the morning and walk into the kitchen, check the mail or go on a walk with your spouse.
 This is what our patients are suffering from,” St. Louis said.
 “When they call us, they come in and we utilize an autologous process that uses their own stem cells, which makes it safe and effective for the patient.
 (There is) also a minimal chance of the stem cells being rejected because it’s the patients’ own cells.
-We then process the cells, and re-inject them back into the patient through the use of an IV or nebulizer.
+We then process the cells, and re-inject them back into the patient through the use of an IV.
 The process takes about 3 days.
 The patients typically comment on how easy it was for them, and certainly a lot easier than they might have expected.”

 If you or a loved one has a lung disease and you’re looking to utilize the growing industry of medical tourism, consider getting treatment at the Lung Institute.
 If you want to learn more about treatment options, please contact us or call (800) 729-3065 today.